How Trade Tracer works.

 Morning routine (5 minutes)

-• Check /insights.
-Is The Pulse Active, Selective, or Sidelines?
-That's your regime check before any individual trade.
+- Read The Pulse at the top of the page — is the regime Active, Selective, or Sidelines?
+That’s your filter before any individual trade.

-• Glance at the right sidebar's Resilience widget.
+- Glance at the right sidebar's Resilience widget.
 Are SPY and NDX showing positive breadth?
-If both negative, even the best individual setups face headwinds.
+If both are negative, even the best individual setups face headwinds.

 During the day

-• Don't watch the chart all day.
+- Don't watch the chart all day.
 The framework doesn't depend on tick-by-tick.
-Check in midday for confirmation that price held above the Tracer Line on any pullback.
+Check in midday for confirmation that price held above its Tracer Line on any pullback.

-• If the Pulse flips during the day (Active → Selective, e.g.), tighten new entries.
+- If The Pulse shifts during the day (Active → Selective, e.g.), tighten new entries.
 Don't add risk in deteriorating regimes.

-• Review your open positions against tomorrow's setups.
+- Review your open positions against tomorrow's ranked setups.
 Anything still on the Watchlist days later?
 Anything dropping to the Side Watchlist?
 Adjust risk accordingly.

 The terms that matter